Penguin Books: Magazine publishing

 Wartime paper rationing, which had resulted in a generous allocation to Penguin, also forced the reduction in space for book reviews and advertising in the newspapers and was partly the cause of the folding of several literary journals, consequently left a gap in the magazine market that Lane hoped to fill.
 In January 1941 the first issue of Penguin New Writing appeared and instantly dominated the market with 80,000 copies sold compared to its closest rival, Cyril Connolly's Horizon, which mustered 3,500 sales in its first edition.
 Penguin New Writings editor John Lehmann was instrumental in introducing the British public to such new writers as Lawrence Durrell, Saul Bellow and James Michie.
 Yet despite popular and critical success further rationing and, after 1945 declining sales, led monthly publication to become quarterly until the journal finally closed in autumn 1950 after 40 issues.

-Though New Writing was the most durable of Penguin's periodicals it wasn't the publisher's only foray into journalism with Russian Review, Penguin Hansard and Transatlantic begun during the war, and Penguin Film Review, Penguin Music Magazine, New Biology (1945 - 1960), Penguin Parade, Penguin Science Survey and Penguin Science News having brief runs after 1945.
+Though New Writing was the most durable of Penguin's periodicals it wasn't the publisher's only foray into journalism with Russian Review, Penguin Hansard and Transatlantic begun during the war, and Penguin Film Review, Penguin Music Magazine, New Biology (1945–1960), Penguin Parade, Penguin Science Survey and Penguin Science News having brief runs after 1945.

 As of the 2020s, the publication The Happy Reader retails in Europe.

+Penguin Press

+Penguin Press, founded by Ann Godoff, began publishing in 2004.
+Their focus is quality nonfiction and literary fiction.
+Their titles have won four National Book Critics Circle awards, one National Book Award, and five Pulitzer Prizes, most recently in 2016.